 In 2017 Jon was awarded the RIAS Accreditation in Sustainable Design and is the man to talk to about passive solar design, stack-effect ventilation, heat pumps, solar panels, photovoltaics and wind turbines.
 He is a member of the Centre for Alternative Technology in Wales and the Eden Project in Cornwall.

 Also in 2017 Jon was awarded the RIAS Accreditation in Conservation Architecture, one of only a handful of Architects to achieve both RIAS accreditations.
 He is a member if the Society of Protection for Ancient Buildings and has experience of conservation and repair of all grades of listed buildings, scheduled monuments, statutes and sculptures as well as completing a number or projects in conservation areas across Scotland.

-Scott Wallace, MA MArch, RIAS, Chartered Architect, Director
+Scott Wallace, MA (hons) MArch RIAS RIBA, Chartered Architect, Design Director

 Scott Wallace became a registered architect in 2015, having previously gained a Master of Architecture with Distinction and Master of Arts with Honours (First Class) at Edinburgh University.
 He was the Recipient of the George Simpson Prize for Professional Studies, the University of Edinburgh in 2011.

 Scott became a Director in the practice in 2017.

 Having previously worked at Ryder Architecture in Glasgow, Scott has experience in a wide range of sectors including education, housing, retail and conservation.